qubit-science-club/quantum_reinforcement_learning/README.md

 The agent is always in one of the spaces and, based on his policy, decides to move in one direction (left, right, up, down).
 The entire walk focuses on the reward, which the agent increases or decreases by entering a specific field.
 Scoring example:

-- Frozen surface: -0.01 to the reward (penalty to eliminate detour or walking in circles),
+- Frozen surface: 0 or -0.01 to the reward (optional penalty to eliminate detour or walking in circles),
-- Starting point: -0.01 to reward,
+- Starting point: 0 or -0.01 to reward,
 - Hole: -1 to the reward,
 - End point: +1 to the reward.